AKworlds/AKworlds/README.md

 ## 🧠 About Me

-I'm Amadu — a cybersecurity student and builder with a focus on applying machine learning to real-world security problems.
+ A cybersecurity student and builder with a focus on applying machine learning to real-world security problems.

 I build detection systems that go beyond signatures: systems that analyze, classify, and respond to threats using custom logic and trained models.
 Right now, I'm developing PhishNet Defender, a machine learning-powered phishing detection platform that integrates NLP techniques, URL analysis, and threat intel APIs to classify suspicious emails in real time
 ---